MicrosoftDocs/entra-docs/docs/architecture/secure-fundamentals.md

 * Lab purposes

-Non-production environments are commonly referred to as sandbox environments.
+Nonproduction environments are commonly referred to as sandbox environments.

 **Identity**.
 An identity is a directory object that can be authenticated and authorized for access to a resource.
-Identity objects exist for human identities and non-human identities.
-Non-human entities include:
+Identity objects exist for human identities and nonhuman identities.
+Nonhuman entities include:

 * Application objects